AlmogHaviv/ExcelWizard/README.md

 - Perform data transformation and cleanup
 - Generate new Excel files with processed data
 - Apply custom formatting and styling to Excel sheets
-- Supports generating specific reports for different departments (e.g., CPBC and CPBE reports)
+- Support for generating specific reports for different departments (e.g., CPBC reports for Algo, Bi, Dev, Product, Devops, System Architect, and CPB Directors)
+- Support for generating CPBE reports

 ## Installation